 Appearing in 2016, Burnett Lane became home to one of Brisbane’s tiny doors, courtesy of environmental artist, Mace Robertson.

-Finding this tiny door in Burnett Lane - plus other delights just a little further along in the lane like the lone blue duck - on a discovery trail to explore the hidden gems of Brisbane's CBD is a perfect activity for children, and a great introduction to the history of Brisbane.
+Finding these tiny doors in Burnett Lane - plus other delights just a little further along in the lane like the lone blue duck - on a discovery trail to explore the hidden gems of Brisbane's CBD is a perfect activity for children, and a great introduction to the history of Brisbane.

 Off Albert St